7-27 Bone

 EPIPHYSEAL DISK – 4

-On this page presents are presented the first two regions or Zones of the epiphyseal disk: resting cartilage and the beginning of the serial cartilage.
+The first two regions or Zones of the epiphyseal disk: resting cartilage and the beginning of the serial cartilage are shown in this page.

-The blue rectangle in the upper figure indicates the region that will be analyzed in detail in the lower figure.
+The blue rectangle in the upper figure indicates the region that is detailed in the lower figure.

 Observe in the lower figure: